willprice/mentor-matcher/docs/PRD.md

 ## Version 1
 * User can sign up to create a new account
 * User can login to existing account
+* User can recover their account if they have lost their password
 * User can post a mentoring listing
 * User can browse mentoring listings and filter by keywords and tags
-* User can respond to an advert to initiate a dialog with some short message
+* User can respond to an advert to initiate a dialog with some short message which will be emailed to the advertisement poster.
+The reply-to on the email will be the applicant's email address.
-* Advert poster can approve dialog request to release email address to requesting user